mamedev/mame/docs/source/commandline/commandline-all.rst

 **\-mouse_device**        enable (none|keyboard|mouse|lightgun|joystick) if a mouse control is present

-	Each of these options controls autoenabling the mouse, joystick, or lightgun depending on the presence of a particular class of analog control for a particular game.
+	Each of these options controls autoenabling the mouse, joystick, or lightgun depending on the presence of a particular class of analog control for a particular system.
 For example, if you specify the option -paddle mouse, then any game that has a paddle control will automatically enable mouse controls just as if you had explicitly specified -mouse.
 Note that these controls override the values of -[no]mouse, -[no]joystick, etc.